Luke the latest Whitelock to become an All Black

 Last December, a fired-up England side destroyed the All Blacks 38-21 in their final match of the season at Twickenham.

-Hansen said the defeat, while leaving a bitter taste in there mouths, would only serve as motivation for the world champions, who are now on another 10-match winning streak.
+Hansen said the defeat, while leaving a bitter taste in their mouths, would only serve as motivation for the world champions, who are now on another 10-match winning streak.

 The final game of the tour is against Ireland in Dublin on November 16.
 New Zealand will then host England next June in a three-match series.